EhsanAsaDev/EhsanAsaDev.github.io/_posts/2021-01-01-Refactoring-life-with-tdd-approach.md

 when we don't have anything to do and finally when we are in the day before release ( again I think this type is the most excited one).
 How about requirements or maybe better called pre-requirements? we need reliable test scenarios.
 With these scenarios developers can be confident and motivated about refactoring.
-The process is obvious we change something, run test, fixed problem and again change something ...
+The process is obvious we write/run the test, make it something, try to make it better and again write/run the test ...

 I'm excited about starting this refactor.
-We can talk about all of the things that are wrong with it and confidently say every thing that we want to do...
+We can talk about all the things that are wrong with it and confidently say every thing that we want to do...
 But doing it is a whole different thing.
 I'm trying to refactor myself in level of the system not the level of the results.
 I know our habits shape our the system we live with that, so I should improve and change my life habits.
-As a developer I want to have test scenarios for each refactoring so this time I want to have a test for refactoring myself.
+As a developer I like to have test scenarios for each refactoring so this time I want to have a test for refactoring myself.
-The idea is clear, I need something for test my refactoring progress and don't know something more clear than code.
-The context is different, but I think at least it can be a good experience. so if I want writing test about it maybe It is hard. the main problem is

-I hope this piece of code have more meaning for you than the sentence I wrote. ;)
+Think about it! with having test scenarios like developers who want to refactor their code, we can be confident enough we can track ourselves easily we can have a feedback.
+For example for each day we try to have a plan and try to be better than yesterday and at the end of th day we can validate our tries and progress.
+Like real world for developers when their test was failed It's not sign of the end of the world we try again and again to build a better things and with this method we can always stay on the path.

+It is more abstract but let's get our hands dirty with some code:

 ```java
 /**